emrgitcoin/stack-memory-verilog/README.md

 # Stack Memory (LIFO) Design using Verilog

 ## 📌 Project Description
-This project implements a Stack Memory based on the Last-In-First-Out (LIFO) principle using Verilog Hardware Description Language (HDL).
+This project implements a Stack Memory based on the Last-In-First-Out (LIFO) principle using Verilog.

 The design supports push and pop operations and is verified through simulation using a testbench and GtkWave.